Strong foundations for the success of the company were laid by expert bankers deputed by SBI to manage the affairs of the company in its early days

 An Aside – Exceptional Showing by the Company

-The benefits of prudent policies adopted by Kuwait India to safe guard the amount being remitted by customers were realised by the customers during the period of Invasion.
+The benefits of prudent policies adopted by Kuwait India to safeguard the amount being remitted by customers were realized by the customers during the period of Invasion.
 Even during the time when Kuwait was a country under occupation by the Iraqi Army, in order to assist the large number of customers whose remittance drafts were lost due to the invasion, State Bank of India issued instructions to all its branches to make payment to its customers simply on the basis of the copy of Cashier’s receipt issued by Kuwait India and an indemnity.
 Thus the trust reposed by the customers in Kuwait India was fully justified.

 The company continued its customer-oriented approach in the post-liberation period by settling all the claims of the customers (who left and came back to Kuwait) in respect of lost remittances by adopting a simple procedure.
 Thus the customers who came prepared for a long-drawn out process in reclaiming their remittance amount were pleasantly surprised to receive it almost immediately.